Holiday City-Berkeley, New Jersey

-Holiday City-Berkeley is an unincorporated community and census-designated place (CDP) located within Berkeley Township, in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 13,884.
+Holiday City-Berkeley is an unincorporated community and census-designated place (CDP) located within Berkeley Township, in Ocean County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 13,884.

 Holiday City-Berkeley is a retirement community where residents must be over the age of 55 to own property and participate in community recreational activities.

 Neighborhoods

 Holiday City

 In the Holiday City communities, homes are detached, ranch style built on minimum 50' x 100' lots, with some lots being larger to accommodate larger models.

 Holiday City consists of five separate communities, each with its own homeowners association and amenities: